Joint session of the United States Congress: Foreign dignitaries

 Joint meetings have been held more than a hundred times to enable foreign heads of state or heads of government to address Congress.
-Leaders of 48 countries have addressed Congress at a joint meeting: France leads the list with nine joint meeting addresses by heads of state or dignitaries.
-Other leading countries are: Israel (8), United Kingdom (8), Mexico (7), India (6), Italy (6), Ireland (6), South Korea (6), Germany, including West Germany and unified Germany (5), Australia (4), Canada (3), Argentina (3), Philippines (3), South Vietnam (1) and Hungary (1).
-Prime Minister of Israel Benjamin Netanyahu and Prime Minister of the United Kingdom Winston Churchill each made three joint addresses to Congress, more than any other foreign dignitaries (Netanyahu: 1996, 2011, 2015; Churchill: 1941, 1943, 1952).
-Prime Minister of Israel Yitzhak Rabin addressed joint meetings of Congress on two occasions (1976 and 1994) as did Nelson Mandela of South Africa (1990 and 1994).
+Leaders of 48 countries have addressed Congress at a joint meeting: Israel leads the list with ten joint meetings addresses by heads of state or dignitaries.
+Other leading countries are: France (9), United Kingdom (8), Mexico (7), South Korea (7), India (6), Italy (6), Ireland (6), Germany, including West Germany and unified Germany (5), Australia (4), Canada (3), Argentina (3), Philippines (3), Japan (3), Spain (2), Ukraine (2).

+Prime Minister of Israel Benjamin Netanyahu made four joint addresses to Congress, more than any other foreign dignitary (1996, 2011, 2015, 2024).
+Prime Minister of the United Kingdom Winston Churchill addressed joint meetings of Congress on three occasions (1941, 1943, 1952).
+Prime Minister of India Narendra Modi and Prime Minister of Israel Yitzhak Rabin addressed joint meetings of Congress on two occasions (Modi: 2016, 2023; Rabin: 1976 and 1994) as did Nelson Mandela of South Africa (1990 and 1994).

-The first foreign dignitary to address a joint session of Congress was the leader of the Hungarian Revolution of 1848, Lajos Kossuth of Hungary who addressed a joint session on Jan 7th, 1852, followed by Ambassador André de La Boulaye of France who addressed a joint session on May 20, 1934, to memorialize the centennial anniversary of the death of Marquis de Lafayette.
+The first foreign dignitary to address a joint meeting of Congress was David Kalakaua, King of the Hawaiian Islands, on December 18, 1874, followed by Ambassador André de La Boulaye of France who addressed a joint session on May 20, 1934, to memorialize the centennial anniversary of the death of Marquis de Lafayette.
 The first non-dignitary to address a joint meeting of Congress was Polish Solidarity leader Lech Wałęsa in 1989.
 Nelson Mandela, then deputy president of the African National Congress addressed a joint meeting in 1990.

 Twice have joint meetings been attended by dignitaries from two countries: On September 18, 1978, when Congress was addressed by Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin, and on July 26, 1994, when Congress was addressed by King Hussein of Jordan and Israeli Prime Minister Yitzhak Rabin.

 John Howard, Prime Minister of Australia, had originally been scheduled to address Congress on September 12, 2001, but his address was postponed due to the September 11 terrorist attacks the previous day.
 Howard's address was rescheduled for June 12, 2002, where he spoke about the attacks he had witnessed 9 months earlier.
 Howard was acknowledged with a standing ovation and describes the occasion as a "moving moment."

-The most recent addresses by foreign dignitaries were given by Ukrainian President Volodymyr Zelenskyy, virtually, on March 16, 2022 and in person on December 21, 2022, French President Emmanuel Macron on April 25, 2018, Indian Prime Minister Narendra Modi on June 8, 2016, and Pope Francis on September 24, 2015.
-The Pope did not address the joint session as a religious dignitary but as a head of state.
-Greek Prime Minister Kyriakos Mitsotakis addressed a joint session on May 17, 2022.
+The most recent addresses by foreign dignitaries were given by Prime Minister of Israel Benjamin Netanyahu, on July 24, 2024, Japanese Prime Minister Fumio Kishida, on April 11, 2024, and President of Israel Isaac Herzog, on July 19, 2023.

 All foreign heads of state and heads of government are presented officially to Congress in the same manner as the president during the State of the Union Address and are introduced by the speaker by their diplomatic style of address, followed by their name and respective office.